- Home to DLR

 You should file a weekly request for payment every week, even if you are doing any of the following:

 - Waiting to find out if you qualify for benefits.

 - Working and have hours and wages to report.

 The first eligible weekly request for payment you file will be counted as your “waiting week”.
 You will not be paid benefits for your waiting week.
 Everyone serves one waiting week per benefit year.

-Claimants should report gross wages regardless of the program they file under, only self-employed earnings are reported as net.
+Claimants should report gross wages, only self-employed earnings are reported as net.
 Report gross wages, including tips (in dollars and cents), before taxes and any other deductions.
 Gross wages are calculated by multiplying your hourly rate of pay times the number of hours you worked during the claim week.

 Processing of Benefit Payments